apache/pulsar-site/docs/concepts-cluster-level-failover.md

 </Tabs>
 ````

 Once the primary cluster functions again, Pulsar clients can switch back to the primary cluster.
-Most of the time users won’t even notice a thing.
+Most of the time users won't even notice a thing.
 Users can keep using applications and services without interruptions or timeouts.

 ### Why use cluster-level failover?